jbrt/aws-global-app-playground/README.md

 # AWS Global application playbground

-Templates for experimenting global (multi-region) deployments
+Templates for experimenting global (multi-region) deployments on AWS.

 ## Purpose of that repository